zevo-enterprise/zevo-enterprise/README.md

 ---

+<h3> It is every citizen's right to know how to use and to possess a legal firearm in their home for self-defense. </h3>

+---

 ## Zero Step: Making Sandbox Mold or Making 3D Mold

 ## One Step: Metal Aluminum Casting on Sandbox Mold or 3D Mold